is-bio/is-bio/docs/GitHub_App.md

 ## Test posts (Markdown files) synchronization feature

+### Fork `markdown-blog` repository and set `github_username`

 - Visit https://github.com/PersonalBranding/markdown-blog/fork , fork it to your GitHub account.

-- Visit https://your-domain.com/admin/settings , then set `github_username` value with your GitHub username.
+- Visit https://your-domain.com/admin/settings , then set `github_username` value with your GitHub username (or organization name).
 In this GitHub account, make sure there is a repository named `markdown-blog`.

+### Install your GitHub App to `markdown-blog` repository

-- Now you can visit the `Public link` of your GitHub App.
+- Visit the `Public link` of your GitHub App.
+An example of `Public link`: https://github.com/apps/your-awesome-example-app
+- Click `Install`.

-Then install this GitHub App, choose `Only select repositories` and select `<github_username>/markdown-blog` repository to test the blog syncing feature.
+- Choose `Only select repositories` and select `<github_username>/markdown-blog` repository to test the blog syncing feature.

+### Change a markdown file to test synchronization feature

 For example, make a copy of `README.md` in the directory `/published` and make some changes to the file.
 Then `git commit` and `git push`.

 - Visit https://your-domain.com/ to see if the article is displayed successfully.
 You should see your **first post** published on your blog site.

+### Troubleshooting

-If not, you can go to the GitHub App settings page, click `Advanced`, and check `Recent Deliveries` to see if there is an error.
+If not, you can go to your GitHub App settings page (e.g., https://github.com/settings/apps/your-awesome-example-app) , click `Advanced`, and check `Recent Deliveries` to see if there is an error.

 If there is an error, click on it to view the specific error information.